2019 West Lindsey District Council election

 The 2019 West Lindsey District Council election took place on 2 May 2019 to elect members of West Lindsey District Council in England.
 This was on the same day as other local elections.
 The Conservatives maintained overall control of the council, albeit with a reduced majority.

-Results
+Results summary

 Council composition

 Following the last election in 2015, the composition of the council was:

 After the election, the composition of the council was: